One of the most pressing needs we encounter with single mothers is the lack of financial means to provide the basic needs for their families

 The Child Care Subsidy Program provides financial assistance to the neediest families in Virginia to help pay for the cost of child care so they can work or attend education or training programs.

 Recipients of TANF are considered income eligible for child care subsidy.
 Because funding is limited, you may be placed on a waiting list.
+As of early 2016, Virginia had 17,516 children on a waiting list.4

 To screen for eligibility or apply online, visit CommonHelp — the official website to apply for public assistance in Virginia such as Medicaid, SNAP, TANF, energy and child care assistance.